Note: This committee was a part of Phase I which is now completed. For further information please visit the Council Progress page.

 • Ann Dean, English

-• Michelle Hunt, Biomedical & Nutritional Sciences
+• Michelle Hunt, Biomedical and Nutritional Sciences

 • Ainat Koren, Nursing